Logo

 F1 Academy

-After a quiet season with limited television coverage in 2023, Wolff's guidance led to the championship luring global brands such as American Express, Tommy Hilfiger, Charlotte Tilbury, and Puma to sponsor the cars and drivers in 2024.
-Furthermore, each of F1's ten teams must back an entry in the sport, leading to increased visibility of the racers and demonstrating to young girls that motorsport is for all genders.
+After a quiet season with limited television coverage in 2023, Wolff's guidance led to the championship gaining global brands such as American Express, Tommy Hilfiger, Charlotte Tilbury, and Puma as sponsors.
+In addition, each of F1's ten teams must back an entry in the sport.
+This led to increased visibility for the racers and showed young girls that motorsport is for all genders.

 A Lasting Legacy